An Introduction to Traditional Thai Massage

 Oil isn’t used and your muscles aren’t usually kneaded, unlike Swedish massage therapy.

-The practitioner will use alternative methods of massage therapy by utilizing their hands, thumbs, elbows, and knees to stretch, pull, and rock various body zones.
+The therapist will use alternative methods of massage therapy by utilizing their hands, thumbs, elbows, and knees to stretch, pull, and rock various body zones.
 Don’t be surprised if they sit on you to stretch you into certain positions where applicable, this is typical of the massage and completely normal.
 With the practitioner holding or pulling you to maintain a pose, some types of stretches may involve going through yoga-like movements which you may be familiar with.

 If any of your muscles become sore or tense, you may feel some discomfort and wish to stop or pause for a break.
 If this is ever the case, let your therapist know without hesitation or delay.
 They will use their skill and experience to adapt the procedure, relieving the pressure and identifying where stretching can be reduced.

 It is always recommended to let the practitioner know before they start the massage session if you have an injury, or some part of your body is particularly sensitive to pain.
 This will eliminate causing any further damage to the area and limit any pain or discomfort throughout your appointment.

 What are the Health Benefits of Thai Massage?

 Thai massage is a form of therapeutic touch that can benefit your health in numerous ways, many of which are supported by scientific studies.
 If you get a massage once a year, it will be relaxing, but it won’t undo a lifetime of muscle tension.
 Typically, once every week or two is ideal for keeping your muscle tissue pliable and in good shape.
 Other benefits include;

 There are specific common ailments that are known to benefit from Thai massage.
 Whilst some of these may be helped by a single treatment, it is worth considering an ongoing regular treatment, or series of treatments, to help address certain ailments or conditions.